 Wyatt Earp is the best-known of all the frontier lawmen of the American West.
 Soft-spoken with nerves of steel, he survived countless gunfights due to his extraordinary patience and resolute manner.
 But Earp wasn’t just the famous lawman of Dodge City and Tombstone fame; he was also a buffalo hunter, miner, card dealer, stagecoach driver, saloon owner, and much more throughout the years.

 Wyatt Berry Stapp Earp was born to Nicholas Earp and Virginia Earp in Monmouth, Illinois, on March 19, 1848.
 His father was a lawyer and a farmer who had formerly served in the Army.
 The would-be lawman was named for his father’s former Army captain.
-Older brothers James and Virgil were aged seven and five by the time Wyatt came along.
+When Wyatt came along, older brothers James and Virgil were seven and five.
 He also had an older sister named Martha, who was three.

-Just two years later, the family moved to Iowa, where Nicholas established a farm.
+The family moved to Iowa two years later, where Nicholas established a farm.
 Soon three more siblings would join the rapidly growing family – Morgan in 1851, Warren in 1855, and Adelia in 1861.
 Nicholas Earp always had high regard for the land and the law, instilling in his children the same respect.

 In 1864 the family moved to Colton, California, near San Bernardino.
 Along the way, Wyatt was given his first weapon — a combination shotgun and rifle, to help protect the family against attacking Indians.
 Young Wyatt soon acquired a six-gun and practiced daily, becoming a deadly marksman.

 When he arrived in California, he worked as a teamster and a railroad worker for a time.
 But soon, he began to work his way back east as a buffalo hunter, wagon train scout, and railroad hand.